Copyright 2024 PBC. All Rights Reserved.Website by Brilliant Digital.

 Full-time: 1 year

-All applicants who endeavour to submit an application must meet the general admission requirements.
+All applicants who endeavour to apply must meet the general admission requirements.

 Applicants must confess their faith in Christ under the PBC Statement of Faith, be involved regularly in a local church, demonstrate a desire to be involved in church ministry, demonstrate the physical and psychological capacity for studying in a tertiary institution, agree to abide by PBC policies and procedures and agree to abide by the Student Code of Conduct.